Associate Professor Dr Kate Lewins

 I hold various University Committee administrative positions.
 I recently completed a term as Associate Dean Learning and Teaching for the School of Law.

 Kate is also active in the field of general insurance and marine insurance.
 In 2012 she was invited to address a conference on Insurance Law in London concerning the law reform proposals in England and Wales.
+In September 2015 she was invited to give the Australian Maritime and Transport Arbitration Commission Annual Address.

 Kate is regularly invited to give conference presentations on aspects of insurance and maritime law.
 Some of her presentations are listed below.